OmniBrew/sw5e-data/text/en/manual/weapons.md

 improvised ranged weapons have ranges of <me-distance length="15" /> and <me-distance length="30" />.

 ### Thermal Clips <v-chip color="info" small>new</v-chip>
-Ranged weapons (guns) use thermal clips to abate heat, requiring an action to load a new thermal clip into the weapon.
+Ranged weapons (guns) use thermal clips to abate reload, requiring an action to load a new thermal clip into the weapon.
 More information about reloading can be found in [Combat > Actions in Combat](/manual/combat#actions-in-combat).

 ### Carrying, Holstering, and Drawing Weapons <v-chip color="info" small>new</v-chip>